 I had a rip-roaring fire on my hands and I was in slow motion thinking about how sad it would be to be homeless for Christmas.

-I’d turned my back for a few seconds to find a utensil.
-When I returned, small flames were shooting from the burner.
-My quick thinking told me to smother a grease fire, so I grabbed a pot lid to do that, but it wasn’t airtight and soon the flames were double the size and spreading.
+I’d run to the garage to let my husband know I was making lunch—grilled cheese sandwiches.
+I got distracted.
+When I returned, small flames were shooting from the sizzling hot skillet.
+My quick-thinking told me to smother a grease fire, so I grabbed a pot lid to do that, but it wasn’t airtight and soon the flames were double the size and spreading.

 That’s when I locked eyeballs with the fire extinguisher that had been sitting on the counter for so long it blended into the décor.